aurel192/tutorials/SQL/sqlbolt.md

 ```
 ###	SQL Lesson 8: A short note on NULLs

-1. Find the name and role of all employees who have not been assigned to a building
+1.Find the name and role of all employees who have not been assigned to a building
 ```sql
 SELECT name,role FROM employees
 WHERE building IS NULL
 ```
-2. Find the names of the buildings that hold no employees
+2.Find the names of the buildings that hold no employees
 ```sql
 SELECT Building_name FROM Buildings
 LEFT JOIN Employees